Developing a Faculty-Led Study Abroad Program

 NTC will issue contracts to all faculty participants.
 View the faculty handbook to get a sense for expectations of faculty directors abroad.

 Once the program has been approved by the Tulane Study Abroad Committee, faculty may begin promoting the program to students.
 Work with OSA to determine recruitment strategies to ensure you recruit enough students for the program to run.
-Classes and programs which do not meet minimum enrollment are subject to cancellation.

 students on a farm tour in todra gorge, morocco